About stdlib...

 */

-The invoked function is provided three arguments:
+is provided three arguments:

-• value: object property value
+: object property value -

-• key: object property
+: object property -

-• obj: the input object
+: the input object

-To terminate iteration before visiting all properties, the provided function must explicitly return false.
+To terminate iteration before visiting all properties, the provided function must explicitly return false

 function log( value, key ) {